JerryHol/bhconfig/README.md

 # LeBron's BH.cfg Compared to m81's last config v2.5.9 (slashdiablo default)
 * Differentiated a bit more between filter level 1 and 2 on some items, mostly to add a gap for the first week or two after a ladder reset until endgame filter levels 2 and 3.
 * Added pings for some missing items
-* Added ability to easily expand with holy grail items to utilize the new slashdiablo Holy Grail system with [all uniques and sets listed here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt)
+* Added ability to easily expand with holy grail items to utilize the new slashdiablo Holy Grail system with the slash chrome extension or [all uniques and sets listed here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt)
 * Added more info and links to help palyers customize and achieve what they want
 * Most old lines maintanined if users feel like using the older ones instead.